About chef

 Евгений Клопотенко - биография 5

-On July 1, at the 5th extraordinary session of the Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage, Ukrainian borscht was inscribed on UNESCO’s List of Intangible Cultural Heritage in Need of Urgent Safeguarding.
+On July 1, at the 5th extraordinary session of the Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage, Ukrainian borshch was inscribed on UNESCO’s List of Intangible Cultural Heritage in Need of Urgent Safeguarding.

 Евгений Клопотенко - биография 6